Favourite

 Meteore

 The Essence Vault Meteore is an Eau de Parfum.
-The fragrance opens with Bergamot, Mandarin, and Orange, settles into a heart of Neroli, Pink Pepper, Nutmeg, and Cardamom, and dries down to a base of Vetiver.
+Meteore opens with Bergamot, Orange, and Mandarin, settles into a heart of Neroli, Pink Pepper, Cardamom, and Nutmeg, and dries down to a base of Vetiver.
+The Essence Vault's Meteore carries a Favourite verdict, a citrus-led wear.

 Louis Vuitton's Meteore is Jacques Cavallier-Belletrud's bright-citrus-and-Java-vetiver designer-niche from 2020 - sometimes called the spiritual successor to Davidoff Cool Water at a much higher price tier.
 No. 196 holds the triple-citrus opening cleanly; the original's particular metallic-mineral character is the part EV cannot replicate.